College Editorial Style Guide

 One word, no hyphen.

-Building names take hyphens: A-Building, B-Building, C-Building, D-Building, E-Building, M-Building, G-Building and H-Building
+- Building names take hyphens: A-Building, B-Building, C-Building, D-Building, E-Building, M-Building, and G-Building.

-Always lowercase spring, summer, fall and winter, unless they are part of a title.
+- Lowercase spring, summer, fall and winter when referring to seasons of the year, unless they are part of a title.

 In body of text, use formal abbreviations for states, not mailing codes.